ArjaanBuijk/FullstackND-Places/README-how-to-deploy-to-Heroku.md

 **Step 6.
 Deploy**

-This is all that is needed, to deploy it to Heroku, as a python app:
+This is all that is needed, to deploy it to Heroku:

 - In the Heroku website, define a new app.
 I called it **knockout-neighborhood**